diggerdu/visqol-py/README.md

 ## Troubleshooting

 ### ImportError: Native ViSQOL not available
-This is normal - the package will use the fallback implementation.
-For full compatibility, install the original ViSQOL package.
+This means the native library build failed.
+Check your build dependencies (git, bazel) and network connection, then reinstall the package.

 ### Audio Loading Errors
 Ensure audio files are in supported formats and not corrupted.
 Use `librosa.load()` to test file loading.